tacman/mailtrap/sfcasts/functional-test-emails.md

 ```

 Passing - 1 email is being sent!
 Go back and add another assertion: `->assertEmailSentTo()`.
-What email are we expecting?
+What email address are we expecting?
 The one we filled in the form: `bruce@wayne-enterprises.com`.
 Copy and paste that.
 The second argument is the subject: `Booking Confirmation for Visit Mars`.

 Run the tests!